On the Convergence of the Gradient Descent Method with Stochastic Fixed-point Rounding Errors under the Polyak-Lojasiewicz Inequality: Comparison with floating-point arithmetic

-Under the same assumption, we have an adaptive magnitude of $d_i^{(k)}$ using stochastic rounding methods for floating-point number representation.
-On the grounds of the model of floating-point operation \cite[(2.4)]{higham2002accuracy}, we have the following value for $d_i^{(k)}$
+Under the same assumption, we have an adaptive magnitude of $\wt{d}_i^{(k)}$ using stochastic rounding methods for floating-point number representation.
+On the grounds of the model of floating-point operation \cite[(2.4)]{higham2002accuracy}, we have the following value for $\wt{d}_i^{(k)}$: \begin{small}

-where $0<\delta_i^{(k)}<2 \,u$ denotes the relative error caused by evaluating $x_i^{(k)}-t\,\nabla f(\bx^{(k)})_i$ using stochastic rounding methods.
-For different stochastic rounding methods, $d_i^{(k)}$ may be either zero or one of the expressions in \refeq{eq:dfl} with different probability distributions.
+\end{small} where $0<\delta_i^{(k)}<2 \,u$ denotes the relative error caused by evaluating $x_i^{(k)}-t\ \nabla f(\bx^{(k)})_i$ using stochastic rounding methods.
+For different stochastic rounding methods, $\wt{d}_i^{(k)}$ may be either zero or one of the expressions in \cref{eq:dfl} with different probability distributions.
 Therefore, GD behaves differently with different rounding methods and number representations.

 Now let us study the difference between different rounding methods in each number representation.
-For fixed-point arithmetic, we obtain the following updating vectors of GD when using $\csr$ and $\srh$. \begin{proposition} Assume the use of fixed-point arithmetic to implement GD, and that $\rn(d_i^{(k)})=0$ for the $i$th component in ${\bf d}^{(k)}$, i.e., $\vert\,t\,\nabla f(\bx^{(k)})_i\,\vert<\tfrac{1}{2}\,u$.
+For fixed-point arithmetic, we obtain the following updating vectors of GD when using $\csr$ and $\srh$. \begin{proposition} Assume the use of fixed-point arithmetic to implement GD, and that $\rn(\wt{d}_i^{(k)})=0$ for the $i$th component in $\wt{{\bf d}}^{(k)}$, i.e., $|\,t\ \nabla f(\bx^{(k)})_i\, |<\tfrac12 \,u$.
 If $\mathrm{fi}(\nabla f(\bx^{(k)})\,)=\nabla f(\bx^{(k)})$, then for $\csr$ we have